Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Patient given wrong medicine for surgery

-It turned out she was given the Death Row lethal injection ingredient, this meant she became paralysed so there was no way of her to communicate with the surgeons, this was caused by the muscle relaxant rocuronium, The painkiller fentanyl was not given at all, so Ms Otty was in agony.
+It turned out she was given the Death Row lethal injection ingredient, which meant she became paralysed so there was no way for her to communicate with the surgeons, this was caused by the muscle relaxant rocuronium, The painkiller fentanyl was not given at all, so Ms Otty was in agony.

 When her heart stopped as a result of the wrong drug being given, she had to be resuscitated, by which point any anaesthetic she had in her system had worn off.
 She was given half the usual dose of the general anaesthetic thiopentone for a woman of her age and size.